• Free shipping on all orders

 Sociability

-Unfortunately, with the increased popularity and demand for designer dogs comes an increase in the number of bad backyard breeders.
-These people are simply seeking to make a quick buck off of puppy sales and have no regard for the health or happiness of the dogs they are breeding or selling.
+Unfortunately, with the increased popularity and demand for designer dogs comes an increase in the number of puppy mills.
+These breeders want to make a quick buck and have no regard for the health or happiness of the dogs they breed or sell.

-One red flag to be aware of is a puppy being sold for less than it is worth.
-Often, there will be no contract involved which should immediately make you cautious.
-Backyard breeders will also not have the correct papers or vet records for their puppies and will often sell them before they reach 8 weeks old.
-The point is, do your research and ask lots and lots of questions.
-A reputable breeder would have the answers or do their best to find out the relevant information for you.
+One red flag is low-priced puppies.
+Often, no contract is involved, which should immediately make you cautious.
+Backyard breeders and puppy mill operators don’t have the correct papers or vet records for their puppies and will often sell them before they reach 8 weeks old.
+The point is to do your research and ask several questions.
+A reputable breeder will have the answers or do their best to find relevant information for you.

 Divider 8